pulzze/autoflow-documentation/docs/ids/action-conditional-try/tooltip.md

-Try conditional comprise of a try block and onError block.
+Executes a set of logic and catches any errors that may occur to prevent halting